softwaremill/jekyll-softwaremill/_posts/company/2016-03-15-new-version-of-codebrag.md

 inside Codebrag.
 What does it mean?
 If you have a large development team, and you would like limit the number of people involved in the code review process, you can form a team in Codebrag to narrow the pool of commits they have to review.
-It works very simply: if a team member made a change, that change will only be visible to other team members from her team.
-If someone isn't assigned to any team, she will see all the commits as usual.
+It works very simply: if a team member made a change, that change will only be visible to other team members from their team.
+If someone isn't assigned to any team, they will see all the commits as usual.

 ![](/img/uploads/2016/03/2016-03-15-cbr-2.png)